DigitalEmbed/MemoryManager/README.md

 The set of libraries was made in C in order to reach the majority of embedded programmers.
 The advantage of using the C library is the speed of execution and memory economy, since classes generate a lot of memory garbage.

+##### Bits

+With this library it is possible from the manipulation of bits in a variable to the creation of bit vectors.
+They are ideal for programs that have many binary variables because they have a large memory economy, and are handled faster by the processor/microcontroller.

 ##### MemoryPool

 Memory Pools are fixed-size blocks of allocation.
 This library manages these memory blocks, allowing dynamic allocation and deallocation of memory comparable to C malloc or C++ new operator.
 This concept was widely used in older video games because of its speed of execution.
 JAVA also uses this concept for its allocations.